UPDATE 10/5/2022 – J Tech has designed and produces it’s own goggles, so no need to worry about our quality.

 When looking for laser goggles, it is easy to find many vendors supplying them at low cost prices, just look out for what you are going to get.
 Quality of these goggles is probably suspect if you can find them for under $10 and they most likely are not going to be tested.
 Here at J Tech Photonics, we test every pair of goggles that comes into the lab.
-The specification for testing is outlined in ANSI Z136.7, and while many of the goggles found on EBay and other internet retail sites may have them printed on the lens, they do not meet the requirements outlined in the specifications.
+The specification for testing is outlined in ANSI Z136.7, and while many of the goggles found on EBay, Amazon, and other internet retail sites may have them printed on the lens, they do not meet the requirements outlined in the specifications.

 The last shipment of goggles just got in yesterday from our China supplier and we proceeded to test them.
 Every single pair did not pass our quality and ANSI specification testing.
 We are taking the hit on the financial side and are also now switching to a U.S. supplier to ensure our high standards of quality are met.

-When looking at EBay for laser goggles or other sites like alibaba, understand that you are getting a product that might look like laser goggles from the outside, but they can be lacking in the quality needed to be able to see clearly through them and also reflect or absorb the harmful reflected laser radiation.
+When looking at Amazon for laser goggles or other sites like alibaba, understand that you are getting a product that might look like laser goggles from the outside, but they can be lacking in the quality needed to be able to see clearly through them and also reflect or absorb the harmful reflected laser radiation.

 Lens Quality Tests